How Machine Learning Can Finally Solve “(direct)/(none)”

 The challenge of deterministic attribution is precise stitching of a conversion with an initial traffic source.
 If a user isn’t authenticated and a conversion happens on another device or browser, the whole concept is ruined.

-But what if you could use predicted conversions instead of actual conversions?
+But what if you could use modelled (predicted) conversions instead of actual conversions?
 What if you could use the value of the session—instead of the value of the conversion—to evaluate channels?

 Even for a website with fewer than 100,000 unique users per month, our experience—with dozens of clients and our own site—shows that it’s possible to build highly accurate models that predict conversions with up to 95% accuracy.
 This is a whole new era of attribution: Attribution that looks into the future instead of looking into the past.

-Below, I describe how to apply AI-driven, multi-touch behavioral attribution to fight the “(direct)/(none)” problem when analyzing the efficiency of marketing channels and campaigns.
+Below, I describe how to apply our AI-driven approach to fight the “(direct)/(none)” problem when analysing the efficiency of marketing channels and campaigns.

-This is what our product, SegmentStream, does.
+This is the part of what our product, SegmentStream, does.
 But, as I outlined previously, you can build your own model in Google BigQuery.

 The broad strokes of the process look like this: